sudhakar434/01/terminal/become-a-terminal-pro.md

     disown  - detach a process from terminal nohup   - ignore SIGHUP signal sent by terminal ps -ef  - list all process
+    nice -n 19 command - run this command with lowest priority

 #### awk - programming language - pattern scanning and processing language